-- 305 Dualspot correctioncorrections, that compensates for the loading effect, waswere tested during the intercomparison periods.
-The performance of the correction corrections can be seen in Fig 4, where the sensor data and dualspot corrected data with both methods are compared to the reference instrument MAAP.
+Dualspot correction, that compensates for the loading effect, was tested during the intercomparison periods.
+The performance of the correction can be seen in Fig 4, where the sensor data and dualspot corrected data are compared to the reference instrument MAAP.
 MA200 and MA350 have the dualspot correction inbuilt to the sensor design and the sensor applies the correction automatically.
-For MA200 the correction reduced the quality k_w version of the data by increasingcorrection increased the difference to the reference - 310 MAAP from 21 to 132 ng m-3 and with the k{MA} version from 21 to 48 ng m-3.
-Most notably the variation of the differences increased in both cases, reducing the precision (seen as larger range of whiskers in Fig. 4) of the resultmeasurement.
-For MA350 the correction improved k_w increased the difference from 6967 to 145 ng m-3 and the k{MA} decreased the difference from 67 to -22 ng m-3.
+For MA200 the correction reduced the quality of the data by increasing the difference to the reference MAAP from 21 to 48 ng m-3.
+Most notably the variation of the differences increased, reducing the precision (seen as larger range of whiskers in Fig. 4) of the result.
+For MA350 the correction improved the difference from 69 to -22 ng m-3.
 The precision was reduced, but not as much as for the MA200.
-TheFor k{MA} the inverse in the compensation seems to arise from the relative differences of spot 1 and spot 2-, and the calculation mechanism.
-The k value - 315 was observed to be highly variable and regularlyoccasionally beyond reasonable values for with both sensors methods.
-The AE51 and Observair sensors were paired, and the correction was corrections were applied manually by post-processing.
-For the AE51 the difference improved from -22 to 5 ng m-3, and the with the k_w method and to 8 ng m-3 with the k{MA} method.
-The precision remained relatively constant with the k_w method and decreased slightly with the k{MA} method.
+The inverse in the compensation seems to arise from the relative differences of spot 1 and spot 2.
+The k value was observed to be highly variable and regularly beyond reasonable values for both sensors.
+The AE51 and Observair sensors were paired, and the correction was applied manually by post-processing.
+For the AE51 the difference improved from -22 to 5 ng m-3, and the precision remained relatively constant.
 The correction worked by increasing concentrations at high attenuations and increasing the accuracy of the measurement.
-For the Observair pairings - 320 the correctioncorrections increased the difference to the reference for OBS1&2 and maintained for OBS3&4.
-The k{W} correction increased concentrations and the k{MA} decreased concentrations.
-For both pairings the correctioncorrections reduced the precision of the measurement.
+For the Observair pairings the correction increased the difference to the reference for OBS1&2 and maintained for OBS3&4.
+For both pairings the correction reduced the precision of the measurement.

 Due to the reduction of the precision in most (4/5) cases, it was decided that the correction is not implemented during the deployment and spot 1 data are used with MA-series sensors.
 Instead, a simple calibration was used to improve accuracy of the sensors in relation to the reference instrument MAAP.
-The use of dualspot correction was seen to be highly unstable with both correction methods.

-330 Figure 4.
+Figure 4.
 The effect of the dualspot correction during the intercomparison periods.
-The dualspot correction is calculated with both correction factors k according to Eqs.
-6 and 7.
-For the MA-sensors the kmA correction is calculated by the instrument.
 Data are from both intercomparison periods in 5-minute averages.
 In the plot the middle line shows the median, "+" shows mean, top of box 75th percentile, bottom of the box 25th percentile and top and bottom whisker the last points within 1.5 times the interquartile range.
-The values are the medians of the corresponding boxes.

-335 3.1.2 Sensor calibration
+290 3.1.2 Sensor calibration

 To improve the accuracy and comparability of the sensor types, simple calibrations were applied to the data.
 Two calibrations were tested: F factor and orthogonal regression line fit.
-The F factor calibration was applied by calculating a relation of sensor eBC meancalculated according to reference instrument MAAP eBC mean with data from the 1st intercomparison period.
+The F factor calibration was applied by calculating a relation of sensor eBC mean to reference instrument MAAP eBC mean with data from the 1st intercomparison period.
 The respective sensor data were then multiplied by the reciprocal of the relation.
-TheEq.
-8 and the orthogonal fit calibrations were calculated by applying the sensor respective equations as seen in Fig. 3 and Table 4 to the data.
+The orthogonal fit calibrations were calculated by applying the sensor respective equations seen in Fig. 3 and Table 4 to the data.
 The results of the calibrations can be seen in Fig. 5.